ATariq1/HSNAKE/README.md

 # HSNAKE
-A snake game made with Haskell using pure functional programming
+A snake game made with Haskell using pure functional programming.